roisinanglim/machine-learning-module/README.md

 ## The Boston House Price Dataset Analysis

-This repository contains and analysis of the Boston House Price dataset.
+This repository contains an analysis of the Boston House Price dataset.
 The report is created using a jupyter notebook.

 #### Jupyter Notebook Contents